cronical/budget_dance/docs/workbook.md

 1. Annual time series going from past actual into future forecast
 1. Uses Excel Tables and structured references for readability and usability
-1. Build of the workbook is defined for initial and annual updates
+1. Build of the workbook is defined for initialization and periodic updates
     - Controlled by a definition file, including formulas
     - Preservation of input data is supported so re-building can be done
-    - Substitutions for generics such as "this column" are provided at [build time](#build-time-column-substitutions)
-        - Avoids volatile functions and over large dependencies
+1. Avoids volatile functions and over large dependencies by using [build time](#build-time-column-substitutions) substitutions for generics such as "this column"[^1].
-        - This impairs ease of revising formulas in rows, but produces performant spreadsheet
 1. Bias toward use of modern array oriented Excel functions
-    - Excel Lambda functions are in use to make calculations more readable.
+    - Excel Lambda functions[^2] are in use to make calculations more readable.
     - Tables don't support dynamic arrays - array functions reduced to a single value
-    - Progress is underway to remove VBA functions that rely on retrieving data
-    - Some VBA calculations are expected to remain.
 1. Use of "folding" technique to make navigation easier and calculations less obtuse
     - Replaces the SUBTOTAL(9,...) technique with aggregation by SUM, PROD, MIN, MAX & special tax calculations
     - Unlike SUBTOTAL(9,...) uses the inner level aggregations not the interior leaf values.